khepin/php-grpc-server-notes/README.md

     docker-php-ext-enable protobuf
 ```

-We can now install our PHP dependencies and generate our autoloader with `docker-compose run simplecache &&composer install`
+We can now install our PHP dependencies and generate our autoloader with `docker-compose run simplecache && composer install`

 ### PHP Service